kaforad/neighbourhoodmap/README.md

 ##VIEWING NEIGHBOURHOOD MAP
 The project can be viewed by:
-1. Cloning the whole project into a server on your local system and browser to the application path on your system(or click on the index file to launch)
+1. Cloning the whole project into a server on your local system and browser to the application path on your system(or click on the index file to launch.
-2.The project can be viewed on: https://kaforad.github.io/neighbourhoodmap/
+2. The project can be viewed on: https://kaforad.github.io/neighbourhoodmap/

 ## RESOURCES/LIBRARIES USED